Access to records and intermediary services

-Adoption for Adults now holds the NORCAP Contact Register (NCR).
-The services can be contacted to check if an adopted adult or relative placed a regisatrion before NORCAP stopped trading on 14th January 2013.
-New registrations cannot be accepted. .
+PAC-UK now holds the NORCAP Contact Register (NCR) and manages this under their Family Action service.
+The services can be contacted to check if an adopted adult or relative placed a registration before NORCAP stopped trading on 14th January 2013.
+New registrations cannot be accepted.

 Access to Adoption case records

 If you live overseas and wish to apply for your adoption records, we can provide this service to you via zoom in the same way we do for adults who live in the UK.
 Alternatively, you can choose a counsellor/adoption agency in the country where you reside to support you with this process.